 Chief Chevre: "Sergeant Schlock here seems to be little more than an ambulatory weapons depot."

 - The Rooster Teeth show Immersion tested this in an episode, basing the arsenal that their subjects would carry on their respective persons (total weight about 200 pounds or slightly below) off of Doom and using two test subjects walking through a course.
 One managed to walk through the course, albeit slowly, and the second subject fell over where he stood before taking even a single step.
 The one who made it was previously in the military and likened the experience to being in the military.

 - More than a few of the Transformers in Beast Wars.
-Optimus Primal's original body had two swords, a double-barelled gun fixed to his wrist, and a pair of missile launchers on his back.
-Predacon Terrorsaur took it even further, carrying a short-barelled pistol, a longer pistol, a medium-sized gun, a rifle, laser Eye Beams, and a pair of short-barelled guns on his neck/shoulders.
+Optimus Primal's original body had two swords, a double-bareled gun fixed to his wrist, and a pair of missile launchers on his back.
+Predacon Terrorsaur took it even further, carrying a short-bareled pistol, a longer pistol, a medium-sized gun, a rifle, laser Eye Beams, and a pair of short-bareled guns on his neck/shoulders.

 - And on one occasion, a gigantic fucking missile on his arm.

 - Originally, the Transformers tended to have weapons that they used like humans would guns.
 (The Decepticons tended to have a weapon or two built-in.)
 More recent series have taken advantage of the fact that the characters are robots and tend to include their "classic" weapons as sort of their special power, integrated directly into their systems, while they carry (or mount) more standard-issue weapons tech.
 The first characters to really exemplify this trope were the four "city" Transformers: Autobots Metroplex and Fortress Maximus and Decepticons Trypticon and Scorponok.
 Each of them are bristling with gun turrets and missile launchers.